Land-My-Tech-Job/todolist/README.md

     </summary>

     1. How can you check if the input text has something typed or not?
     2. Have an empty paragraph that is above the `<ul>` and under the `<form>`.
-If the user didn't type anything, modify the content of the paragraph to display a text like: 'Error.
-Todo cannot be empty'
+If the user didn't type anything, modify the content of the paragraph to display a error message.

   </details>